Aortic regurgitation occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 - Landolfi’s sign: Systolic contraction and diastolic dilation of the pupil

-In acute aortic regurgitation, peripheral signs are often absent and the murmur of aortic regurgitation is short.
-It be difficult to hear with aortic pressure and LV pressure (elevated in acute AR) equalizing quickly in diastole.
+In acute aortic regurgitation, peripheral signs are often absent, and the murmur of aortic regurgitation is short.
+It can be difficult to hear with aortic pressure and left ventricular pressure (elevated in acute AR) equalizing quickly in diastole.
 Due to premature closure of the mitral valve, the intensity of the first heart sound may be reduced.

 Diagnosis – Aortic Regurgitation

 Transthoracic echocardiography (TTE) is the preferred diagnostic modality for aortic regurgitation.
 Almost 100% sensitive and specific for the detection of aortic regurgitation, TTE is also crucial in determining etiology and estimating severity.